eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/concepts.rst

 The types created with ``build`` are still subject to the :ref:`dynamictypes_memorymanagement` restrictions, and must be deleted by the :ref:`dynamictypes_overview_dynamictypebuilderfactory`.

-The same builder can be reused to create a different :ref:`dynamictypes_overview_dynamictype`, i.e., one of the same type but different inner structure.
-The changes applied to the builder do not affect to types created previously.
+Builders can be reused after the creation of a :ref:`dynamictypes_overview_dynamictype`, as the changes applied to the builder do not affect to types created previously.

 .. _dynamictypes_overview_typedescriptor: